Dangerous, exotic or wild animal licence

 - the licensee will make a copy of the licence and its contents available to any other person listed on the licence as being able to look after the animal

-Licences will expire on the 31st December of the year to which the licence relates and must be renewed before that date if the licence holder is to continue to keep the animal(s) named on the licence.
+Licences expire on the 31 December of the year to which the licence relates and must be renewed before that date if you want to continue to keep the animal(s) named on the licence.

 Before granting a licence we must be satisfied that:

-- it is not against public interest to do so on the grounds of safety, nuisance or other grounds
+- it is not against public interest to keep the animal on the grounds of safety, nuisance or other grounds

 - the applicant is a suitable person to hold a licence to keep the animals listed on the application